-- 67. In light of the foregoing considerations, SIDS are both the canaries in the coalmine and important living labs for translating the principles and approaches enshrined within the CBD into tangible climate action.
+approaches enshrined within the CBD into tangible climate action.
 Their existential risks faced by SIDS from climate change have been increasingly understood in the light of the right to self-determination, which is essential for the effective enjoyment of other human rights.
-SIDS' right to self-determination should be respected by all States in taking action individually and jointly to mitigate climate change, to avoid threats to SIDS' right to self-determination and other human rights. - 68.
-Further, it is essential to consider that the equity and capacity gap in ocean (particularly deep-sea) research and knowledge production not only affects the opportunities of SIDS to effectively protect their ocean-dependent communities' human rights to food, livelihoods and culture of their ocean-dependent communities, but also impact rights which are affected by climate change and by ecological connectivity with ABNJ.
-Persisting gaps in scientific capacity are casting doubt on the adequacy of past and current approaches to implementing long-standing international commitments, such as those under the UNCLOS on scientific cooperation. - 69.
-The BBNJ Agreement provides significant progressive development of the law of the sea in relation to international scientific and technological cooperation, shifting towards "countrydriven, transparent, effective and iterative process that is participatory, cross-cutting and gender-responsive" with regard to capacity building and technology and "be guided by lessons learned, including those from capacity-building and transfer of marine technology activities under relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies."
-Consequently, the Agreement provides the basis for more equitable international scientific and technological cooperation that is driven by SIDS and informed by their needs and lessons learnt in relation to climate change and the protection of human rights in the context of integrated land-sea systems.
+SIDS' right to self-determination should be respected by all States in taking action individually and jointly to mitigate climate change, to avoid threats to SIDS populations' human rights.387

+- 68. Further, it is essential to consider that the equity and capacity gap in ocean (particularly deep-sea) research and knowledge production not only affects the opportunities of SIDS to effectively protect their ocean-dependent communities' human rights to life, health, food, livelihoods and culture of their ocean-dependent communities, but also impact rights which are affected by climate change and by ecological connectivity with ABNJ.
+Persisting gaps in scientific capacity undermine the adequacy of past and current approaches to implementing long-standing international commitments, such as those under the UNCLOS on scientific cooperation.
+389 - 69.
+The BBNJ Agreement provides significant progressive development of the law of the sea in relation to international scientific and technological cooperation, shifting towards "country- driven, transparent, effective and iterative process that is participatory, cross-cutting and gender-responsive" with regard to capacity building and technology and "be guided by lessons learned, including those from capacity-building and transfer of marine technology activities under relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies."
+Consequently, the BBNJ Agreement provides the basis for more equitable international scientific and technological cooperation that is driven by SIDS and informed by their needs and lessons learnt in relation to climate change and the protection of human rights in the context of integrated land-sea systems and the ocean-climate nexus.